mighty-digital/tap-apple-search-ads/README.md

 ### Discovery

-First step of the actual Tap usage is the Discovery:
+The first step of the actual Tap usage is the Discovery:

 ```pwsh.exe
 tap-apple-search-ads.exe --config .\config.json --discover > catalog.json
 ```

 This command will create the `catalog.json` file in the current working directory.
-This file contains descriptions of the available streams, and their metadata.
-By default, every stream metadata consists only from the selection marker, and every stream is NOT selected by default.
-To enable the stream for syncing, you need to alter the default `catalog.json`.
+This file contains descriptions of the available streams and their metadata.
+By default, every stream metadata consists only of the selection marker, and every stream is NOT selected by default.
+You need to alter the default `catalog.json` to enable the stream for syncing.
 Locate the relevant stream object in the `catalog.json`, then locate the `metadata` array inside the stream object, then locate the object with `"breadcrumb": []` and set the `"selected"` value of the object to `true`.

 Currently, per-field metadata is not used, only whole streams can be enabled or disabled.